jmd-dk/concept/_sources/tutorial/gadget.rst.txt

-problem, the usual trick used with Newtonian *N*-body codes is to generate initial conditions at :math:`a = a_{\text{begin}}` using the results of general relativistic perturbations theory (which also accounts for radiation) at math:`a = 1`, but scaled back in time using the Newtonian growth factor.
+problem, the usual trick used with Newtonian *N*-body codes is to generate initial conditions at :math:`a = a_{\text{begin}}` using the results of general relativistic perturbations theory (which also accounts for radiation) at :math:`a = 1`, but scaled back in time using the Newtonian growth factor.
 Thus only the :math:`a = 1` results of such *back-scaled* simulations are really physical.